Trump to reveal Iran decision, Europeans doubt he will stick with nuclear deal

 Under the deal, known as the Joint Comprehensive Plan of Action (JCPOA), the United States committed to ease a series of U.S. sanctions on Iran and it has done so under “waivers” that effectively suspend them.

-International Atomic Energy Agency (IAEA) chief Yukiya Amano has said in Iran his agency had the world’s most robust nuclear verification regime.
-If the deal were to fail it would be “a great loss”.
+International Atomic Energy Agency chief Yukiya Amano has said in Iran his agency had the world’s most robust nuclear verification regime.
+If the deal failed it would be “a great loss”.

 Trump has until Saturday to decide whether to extend the waivers or withdraw and reintroduce sanctions related to Iran’s central bank and Iranian oil exports.